mousepawmedia/devdocs/network/source/guides/environment.rst

 instructions throughout this guide, although we offer no technical support or guarantees for these instructions.

-..
-NOTE:: If you use the Windows Subsystem for Linux, you can also run some
+..  note:: If you use the Windows Subsystem for Linux, you can also run some
     graphical Linux applications, by following `this guide from HowToGeek <https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/>`_.

 Git and Arcanist